cmungall/owljs/README.md

 It's not a perfect solution.
 Ringo has less of an ecosystem than node.
-And the Rhino engine (which Ringo is built on) has IMHO quite an awkward bridge between js and java, particularly when it comes to working with arrays or sets (owl.js has some convenience methods for wrapping these two).
+And the Rhino engine (which Ringo is built on) has IMHO quite an awkward bridge between js and java, particularly when it comes to working with arrays or sets (owljs has some convenience methods for wrapping these two).
 This may be less of an issue in future if we move towards some kind of standard REST access to the OWLAPI.